department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/purchase-loan.md

 <div class="va-introtext">

 Lenders offer competitive interest rates on VA-backed purchase loans.
-This can help you buy a home—especially if you don't want to make a down payment.
+This can help you buy a home—especially if you don’t want to make a down payment.
 Find out if you can get this loan—and how to apply.

 </div>